misterlinderman/twintack/themes/twintack2025/docs/README.md

 1. **Consult the documentation first** to understand the existing structure and patterns
 2. **Update the documentation** when adding or modifying features
 3. **Reference the documentation** in commit messages and pull requests
+4. **Check Claude notes** for additional context on implementation decisions

 ## Documentation Maintenance